BECOME A MEMBER

-Become an annual member of the Waiheke Pool Society and help make a difference.
+Become an annual ‘Member’ or simply a ‘Friend’ of the Waiheke Pool Society and help make a difference.
 Your membership fees will contribute to our target funding to ensure we continue developing programmes and creating opportunities for all the community to use the Te Huruhi Community Pool as often as possible, taking all practical steps to improve on the facility that we’ve got and continuing to work on the long term goal of an indoor aquatic facility for the community.

 - Receive regular, member only, updates about the progress of the pool project

 - Receive discounted rates on all entry fees to the pool throughout the season

 - 20% off swim goggles at Out There Surf during the pool season

 - Get notification of early bird pricing and offers for special events during the year

 - Be a core member of Waiheke’s biggest community project and help make a difference